thelowesttype/thelowesttype.github.io/content/blog/multi-robo/index.md

 *- Arthur C. Clarke*

 ## Why?
-So this was a brainchild of the [Flipkart grid Challenge](https://www.youtube.com/watch?v=p8RlPfKk0EE&feature=youtu.be) competition, where we were supposed to deliver packages to multiple stations.
-We could use any number of robots we want and hence this raised the need to be able to plan in multiagent fashion.
+So this was a brainchild of the trying to replicate delivery of packages to multiple places using any number of robots.
+Hence this raised the need to be able to plan in multiagent fashion.
 <br>

 ## What was I trying to achieve?